Epictetus/capistrano-windows-server/README.md

 ------------------

 The deploy:setup recipe is a little different for Windows.
-In addition to creating the directory structure, it clones your project into #{deploy_to}/current and installs the mongrel services.
+In addition to creating the directory structure, it clones your project into #{deploy_to}/current and installs the mongrel Windows services.

     cap deploy:setup